quinnlue/LLM/README.md

     bizarrely fantastical my thoughts were than they should be at any moment.

-    And then I remembered something: my mind is so fucking crazy because of these strange reatures living inside our bodies....and yet we're still mesmerized with them now!!!!!
+    And then I remembered something: my mind is so fucking crazy because of these strange creatures living inside our bodies....and yet we're still mesmerized with them now!!!!!

     So yeah, I loved reading books back then -- especially those that told stories about aliens or supernatural beings from the past!